Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-Rental property areas affected through Health Homes Standards.
-Healthy Homes Standard in Heretaunga include each:
+Property rental areas that are affected by the Healthy Homes Standards in Heretaunga include each:

 • Living Rooms